- Enable AppLocker on Windows 10 Pro and Windows 11 Pro with PowerShell - Thu, Jun 30 2022

 If, however, no admin credentials are in the cache, you can use only a local administrator account.
 Perhaps you didn't create a local admin account and the built-in administrator account is disabled—what now?

-To make this easier, you can save the following lines to activate.bat on a USB drive:
+To make this easier, you can save the following lines to activate.bat on a USB drive and launch it:

 reg load HKLM\TEMP c:\windows\system32\config\sam for /f "tokens=3" %%a in ('reg query HKLM\TEMP\SAM\Domains\Account\Users\000001F4 /v F') do set str=%%a set str=%str:2000011=2000010% reg add HKLM\TEMP\SAM\Domains\Account\Users\000001F4 /v F /t REG_BINARY /d %str% /f reg unload HKLM\TEMP